-has become increasingly user-friendly over the last few years.
 However, data input can be a long and laborious process, especially for those who are slow on the keyboard, and, if any data is entered incorrectly, it will influence your results.
-Large scale surveys conducted by research companies tend to use questionnaires which can be scanned, saving much time and money, but this option might not be open to you.
-If you are a student, however, spend some time getting to know what equipment is available for your use as you could save yourself a lot of time and energy by adopting this approach.
-Also, many software packages at the push of a key produce professional graphs, tables and pie charts which can be used in your final report, again saving a lot of time and effort.
+Large scale surveys conducted by research companies tend to use questionnaires which can be scanned, saving much time and money, and you should check whether this option is available.

-Most colleges and universities provide some sort of statistics course and data analysis course.
+If you are a student, spend some time getting to know what equipment is available for your use as you could save yourself a lot of time and energy by adopting this approach.
+Also, many software packages produce professional graphs, tables and pie charts which can be used in your final report, again saving a lot of time and effort.
+Most colleges and universities run statistics courses and data analysis courses.
 Or the computing department will provide information leaflets and training sessions on data analysis software.
 If you have chosen this route, try to get onto one of these courses, especially those which have a 'hands-on' approach as you might be able to analyse your data as part of your course work.
 This will enable you to acquire new skills and complete your research at the same time.

-Statisticl techniques
+Statistical techniques